Armando Gabino

 Armando Leisdeker Gabino (born August 31, 1983) is a Dominican former professional baseball pitcher who played in Major League Baseball (MLB) for the Minnesota Twins and Baltimore Orioles.
-He is the current pitching coach for the Arizona League Cubs.
+He is the current pitching coach for the Dominican Summer League Cubs.

 Playing career

 Cleveland Indians

 Gabino was originally signed by the Cleveland Indians on April 19, 2001.
 He started his career as a third baseman, but the Indians converted him into a pitcher in 2004.

 Minnesota Twins

 After the 2004 season, the Minnesota Twins drafted him in the 2004 Rule 5 draft.

 Gabino got off to a dreadful start with the Twins, posting an 8.10 ERA with the rookie league Elizabethton Twins.
 Next year, however, he improved and move up to Single-A. After continued success in the minors, the Twins called up Gabino on August 21, 2009.
 However, he did not pitch well and was subsequently returned to the minors.